tassi-yuzukko/pandoc_markdown_filter/README.md

 ## TL;DR
 * customize https://github.com/stasberkov/pandoc-plantuml-filter
   * convert plantuml script to svg file.
-* includes a batch file that automatically converts the markdown file to html with pandoc.
+* also includes a batch file that automatically converts the markdown file to html with pandoc.